 Mary Snyder is an attorney in the Labor & Employment Practice Group at the firm’s Oklahoma City office.

-Fluent in Spanish, Snyder is able to investigate cases and conduct employee training in Spanish where the workforce so requires.
+Fluent in Spanish, Mary is able to investigate cases and conduct employee training in Spanish where the workforce so requires.

-Prior to joining Crowe & Dunlevy, Snyder practiced labor and employment law at Sheppard, Mullin, Richter & Hampton, LLP and at Wilson, Turner, Kosmo, LLP, both located in San Diego, CA.
+Prior to joining Crowe & Dunlevy, Mary practiced labor and employment law at Sheppard, Mullin, Richter & Hampton, LLP and at Wilson, Turner, Kosmo, LLP, both located in San Diego, CA.

 Snyder received her Juris Doctor from Harvard Law School in 1999, where she graduated cum laude.
 She holds a bachelor’s degree in Spanish, with high honors, from Portland State University.